nmarsollier/viaduct/docs/content/_index.md

 {{% blocks/lead color="primary" %}}
 Viaduct is a GraphQL-based system that provides a unified interface for accessing and interacting with any data source.

-It can be used by services as a way to access data (efficiently and safely), as well as native and web clients to interact with presentational UI schema.
+It can be used by services as a way to access data efficiently and safely.

 Viaduct provides you with one global schema and query system.
 Regardless of the engineering ownership or backing service, data access and mutations should follow a reliable and consistent pattern.
 The code which hydrates such queries should be maintained by the team which owns the data, to prevent the need to implement such logic by every team querying it.

 {{% pageinfo color="info" %}}
 <i class="fa-solid fa-triangle-exclamation fa-sm"></i> The Viaduct engine is in production, at scale, at Airbnb where it has proven reliable.
 The developer API of Viaduct is under active development.
-In [our roadmap](/roadmap) we indicate which parts of the API are more or less subject to future change.
+In [our roadmap](roadmap) we indicate which parts of the API are more or less subject to future change.
 This is a good time to join the project and influence the direction that this API takes!
 {{% /pageinfo %}}
 {{% /blocks/lead %}}

 {{% blocks/section type="row justify-content-center" color="white" %}}

+Core Values
+{.h1 .text-center .mb-4}

 {{% blocks/feature title="Be tenant-developer centric" icon="fas fa-building" %}}
 Seek to understand tenant engineers' experiences, challenges and opportunities as a means to improve the frictions that exist today with the Viaduct framework.